joao-frohlich/cpython/Doc/c-api/init.rst

 because of the refcount.
 One simple but less-efficient approach around this is to use a global lock around all use of some state (or object).
-Alternately, effectively immutable objects (like integers or strings) can be made safe in spite of their refcounts by making them :term:`immortal`.
+Alternately, effectively immutable objects (like integers or strings) can be made safe in spite of their refcounts by making them "immortal".
 In fact, this has been done for the builtin singletons, small integers, and a number of other builtin objects.